BenBowers/MWAtdr/README.md

 By default, Singularity uses the system temporary directory for working space, and may use a few gigabytes of space, which may be an issue for some systems - particularly Linux, where `/tmp` may be in RAM.
 Therefore it is highly recommended to set `<some_dir>` to somewhere on disk.

 The Singularity build may take several minutes to complete.
+The resulting image will be approximately 1.5GB in size.

 ### Running